SOLAR-group/APIARTy/README.md

 ├── data: Our APIRepBench benchmark of API misuses
 │   └── <bug_id>.json: standard input (with project metadata)
 ├── findings: findings for Astor, NPEFix, recent tools (Avatar, TBar, SimFix), and remaining tools (the general structure follows)
+│   └── findings
 │       ├── <bug_id>
 │       │   └── <repair tool>
 │       │       ├── stderr.txt: stderr of the execution (with repair)
 │       │       └── stdout.txt: stdout of the execution (with repair)
-│   ├── <bug_id>_simfix.txt: repair log of SimFix
 │       ├── <bug_id>_avatar.txt: repair log of Avatar
 │       ├── <bug_id>_tbar.txt: repair log of TBar
+│       ├── <bug_id>_simfix.txt: repair log of SimFix
 │       ├── all-results.csv: execution time taken by the repair attempts (without those that reach the timeout) │       └── timeout.csv: repair attempts that failed by timeout └── guidelines
     ├── Avatar
     │   ├── AbstractFixer.java